tamato/profaneEschaton/help-docs/academyOfAscendsion/ranktwo.md

 Reference: TASK 211, 212, 213

 Concept of Ashtan:
-| | Review the city laws (CHELP LAWS) located at the Standards of
+|x| Review the city laws (CHELP LAWS) located at the Standards of
 Ambition due north of the Main Gates.
 You may need to PUSH, PULL, or TURN the PLINTH to view all legislation relevant to the Seat of Chaos' citizens.
 Be ready to be tested on your knowledge.
 Reference: TASK 209

-| | Familiarize yourself with The Ruinous Accords located at the main
+|x| Familiarize yourself with The Ruinous Accords located at the main
 gates of the city.
 Be prepared to discuss the vision you're granted while you READ the TABLET, as well as the obligations we as Ashtani share and the mutually beneficial nature of our pact with the Chaos